finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

 > FileReaderBuilderDef putSqlToFileReadDesign(determineAvailableSources, body)

-[EXPERIMENTAL] PutSqlToFileReadDesign: Generates a SQL-file-read-design object from SQL string, if possible.
+[EXPERIMENTAL] PutSqlToFileReadDesign: Makes a design object from file-read SQL

-SQL to attempt to create a Design object from
+Generates a SQL-file-read-design object from SQL string, if possible.  &gt; This method is generally only intended for IDE generation purposes.  &gt; It is largely internal to the Finbourne web user interfaces and subject to change without notice.

 ### Example